ChadFarrow/BlazeBot/README.md

 ```
 🔥 BLAZE IT! 🔥

+🌅 4:20 AM in Tokyo, Japan
-It's 4:20 PM in Denver, Colorado 🌍
+🌇 4:20 PM in New York, New York

 #blazeit #420 #nostr #worldwide
 ```